BatzJunior/testrepo/_pages/022-configuration.md

 ## {{ page.sections['endpoint'] }}

-The PiWeb configuration consists of a list of attributes for all types of entities.
-In PiWeb there are different kinds of entites: parts, characteristics, measurements, values and catalogues.
 The configuration can be created, fetched, updated and deleted via the following endpoints.
 There are no filter parameters to restrict the query.

 URL Endpoint | GET | PUT | POST | DELETE